 There are certain debts that you must pay in full, even when you file for Chapter 13 bankruptcy.
-Unsecured priority claims must be paid in full and include debts such as income tax debts, overdue child or spousal support, and any relevant legal fees.
+Unsecured priority claims must be paid in full.
+These include debts such as income tax debts, overdue child or spousal support, and any relevant legal fees.

-Secured debts such as a mortgage don’t have to be paid in full during your repayment plan period.
+Secured debts such as a mortgage or car loan don’t have to be paid in full during your repayment plan period.
 However, you do have to keep up with your monthly payments.

 If you are behind on your mortgage and facing foreclosure, you can use the repayment period to catch up on your payments and save your house.
 If you don’t continue making payments, however, you still run the risk of losing your home through foreclosure.